roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "I can't admit Lucca・Bernard's way, but the world she headed for will be implemented by me and Yuuyami."
 "Yes.
-A serene world where everyone can live happily.
+A serene world where everyone may live happily.
 And someday, pray enter upon, Yugg-chan."

 ◇